General Principles of Secondary Active Transporter Function: Unified transport cycle model

-The unified view of transporter function (also known as the free exchange model) has recently been investigated in more detail.
+The unified view of transporter function has recently been investigated in more detail.
 The Henzler-Wildman group ran computational models that indicated that, given the known parameters of the EmrE transporter \citep{Robinson:2017aa}, the protein should be able to switch between symport and antiport mode based on external concentrations \citep{Hussey:2020aa}.
 In a commentary on the EmrE work, \citet{Grabe:2019aa} outlined how slippage processes should be considered an important part of transporter function.
 They then went on to demonstrate computationally how slippage pathways can provide a form of proof-reading and a new kind of selectivity mechanism for transporters \citep{Bisignano:2020aa}.
 Specifically, they showed how the bacterial vSGLT sodium:sugar symporter might be able to discriminate carbohydrate substrates from very similar toxic compounds and under certain conditions even export toxins.
-Furthermore, Zuckerman and co-workers employed a systematic approach to explore the space of all transport reactions (Figure \ref{fig:unified}D) to computationally engineer transporters with specific functions such as antiport or symport with specific selectivities \citep{George:2020aa}.
+Furthermore, Zuckerman and co-workers employed a systematic approach to explore the space of all transport reactions (such as Figure \ref{fig:unified}A for the simple 2-gate, 1:1 transporter) to computationally engineer transporters with specific functions such as antiport or symport with specific selectivities \citep{George:2020aa}.
 Overall, there is increasing evidence that the unified transport cycle model is a useful and comprehensive framework in which to understand the continuum of secondary transporter function.